Manu123456789/damaged-aircraft-mpc/README.md

 The output of the MPC is interpreted as **high-level commands** to an onboard autopilot, which is assumed to follow these rates within specified limits.

-This abstraction allows us to study **navigation** and **trajectory planning** without modeling aerodynamics, control surfaces, or aircraft attitude.
+This simplification allows us to study **navigation** and **trajectory planning** without modeling aerodynamics, control surfaces, or aircraft attitude.

 ---